DOGEcoder0/noise_assignment_backend/README.md

    1. npm init -y
    2. npm i mongoose express bcryptjs jsonwebtoken dotenv
-4. download all files from the repo into your app folder add one .env file and write Mongodb connnection string
+4. download all files from the repo into your app folder add one .env file and write Mongodb connnection string as MONGO_URI = your_connection_string ;
 5. run command
    1. npm run start.
 I have used postman for APIs